tweak-wtf/ayon-comfyui/README.md

 # ayon-comfyui
-An AYON Addon for launching ComfyUI locally.
+An AYON Addon for launching ComfyUI locally via TrayLauncher.

 > ⚠️ **Warning:** This addon is Windows-only and depends on `conda` to be executable on your system.